wildlifeai/pepeketua_interface/README.md

 ## Result

-The script parses all frog sightings from the excel sheets, saves it to the SQL server and saves corresponding pictures to a LMDB.
-Then it extracts the id vectors from the frog images and saves those to the LMDB as well.
+- The script parses all frog sightings from the excel sheets, saves it to the SQL server and saves corresponding pictures to a LMDB.
+- Then it extracts the id vectors from the frog images and saves those to Faiss indices, one per grid.
+- Then the Streamlit server is started (GUI) and is accessible at [this url](http://pepeketua_interface:8501)

-The script will save some csv files to the shared folder:
+## The script will save some csvs and log files to the shared folder:

 - `parse_previous_captures.log`: Log file for script outputs
 - `incorrect_filepaths.csv`: All rows where there is a mismatch between the photo path and the the "Frog ID #" column.